-A new one-person live literature experience by award-winning poet Nick Makoha.
+A new live literature experience by award-winning poet Nick Makoha.

 On a November evening in 1978 after eight years of civil war Nick Makoha and his mother fled their homeland of Uganda.
 Many people were displaced, thrown into unfamiliar environments and forced to find their new home in the world.